Mastering the Where Clause in LINQ

-The Where clause in LINQ is used to filter a sequence (such as an array or list) based on a condition.
-It returns a new collection containing only those elements that satisfy the specified condition.
+The Where clause in LINQ is used to filter a list or an array based on a condition.
+It returns a new collection that only includes elements that meet that condition.
+This makes it really useful for both simple and complex filters.
+The Where clause is one of the most basic parts of LINQ, and it helps you work with large sets of data efficiently.

 Basic Usage: Where in LINQ with Lambda